Julia Bullard Nelson: Family tragedy

+Social activism

-In 1869, Nelson chose a dangerous task.
-She traveled to Texas where she would teach freed slaves through the Freedmen's Bureau.
-Congress created the Freedmen's Bureau to assist newly-freed slaves in adjusting to their release following the Civil War.
+In 1869, Nelson traveled to Texas, which was a perilous endeavor, where she would teach freed slaves through the Freedmen's Bureau.
+Congress had created the Freedmen's Bureau to assist newly-freed slaves in adjusting to their release following the Civil War.
 By 1869, there were about three thousand schools for freed men and women, including the one at which Nelson taught.

 Most Southern whites, angry at their defeat during the Civil War (1861–1865), deeply resented teachers from the North.
 Although she was threatened with violence and shunned by some whites, Nelson taught in the South from 1870 until 1888.

 In the early 1880s, Nelson, a member of the Minnesota Woman's Christian Temperance Union (WCTU), assumed duty as a public speaker for the group.
 In 1886, while part of a delegation to a U.S. House of Representatives judiciary committee hearing woman suffrage, Nelson stated, "If I am capable of preparing citizens, I am capable of possessing the rights of a citizen myself.
 I ask you to remove the barriers which restrain women from equal opportunities and privileges with men."

-Nelson also worked as superintendent for the state WCTU and was its vice president from 1889–1890.
+Nelson also worked as superintendent for the Minnesota WCTU and was its vice president from 1889–1890.
 She handled editing the group's newspaper, the Minnesota White Ribboner.

 "Julia B." made good use of summers free from teaching duty.
 In 1881, she joined fourteen other women, including Dr. Martha George Ripley and Sarah Burger Stearns, in forming the Minnesota Woman Suffrage Association (MWSA).
 The MWSA led the state effort to allow women to vote, a right denied them when the United States was formed.
 An excellent public speaker, Nelson became one of the group's most sought-after orators.
 She became a paid lecturer for the National Woman Suffrage Association.
 Nelson, now a Red Wing resident, served as MWSA president from 1890 to 1896.

 President Nelson allied the MWSA with Ignatius Donnelly in 1893.
 Donnelly, a well-known Minnesota politician and famed orator, believed in a woman's right to vote.
 Nelson, Donnelly, and their allies, persuaded the Minnesota Senate to consider a suffrage amendment to the constitution.
 By a thirty-two to nineteen margin, the Senate voted to drop the word "male" from voting requirement language.
 But the bill did not become a law, because the House, under time constraints, did not vote on it.
 The MWSA continued to bring their amendment before future legislatures without success.

 Her heavy schedule convinced Nelson to recruit twenty-one-year-old Jeremiah Patterson, a freed slave and former student, to run her Belvidere farm south of Red Wing.
 Patterson became part of the community.
 He married Verna Gaylord and moved to Red Wing.
 In spring 1897, Nelson and Patterson opened the Equal Rights Meat Market.
-This black–white business partnership, most rare in Minnesota at this time, proved unsuccessful, but the Pattersons and their children continued to live in Red Wing.
+This black–white business partnership, rare in Minnesota at this time, proved unsuccessful, but the Pattersons and their children continued to live in Red Wing.
 They stayed friends with Nelson.